 If you live in an area that’s prone to earthquakes, it’s important to know your evacuation route and places in the area where you could ride out the shakes if you needed to.
 In preparation, make sure you brace and bolt large furniture and appliances to wall studs.
 Make sure you know where your shutoff valves are for gas and water and have your home inspected to ensure it is secure to the foundation.

 During an earthquake: drop, cover and hold on.
 If you’ve got a sturdy piece of furniture nearby, grab on.
 Otherwise, sit on the floor next to an interior wall and cover your head and neck.
 Protect your head first, but protect the rest of your body whenever possible.

 Preparation: Hurricanes and Floods

-Tracking a hurricane is the best thing that you can do to keep you prepared.
+Tracking a hurricane is the thing that you can do to keep you prepared.
 Watch local weather broadcasts or listen to the radio if the power is out.
 Know your evacuation plan and fill any available containers with clean drinking water before the storm hits.
 Keep your car’s gas tank full and turn off any propane tanks attached to the home.